hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 IPv6 is enabled.
 It *must not* point to a specific NIC.

 If a host has multiple NIC's, it is recommended that the primary hostname of each host points to the same NIC on all cluster hosts.
-If this is not possible, *host aliasing* must be enabled for Open Grid Engine after the installation process is complete.
+If this is not possible, *host aliasing* must be enabled for xxQS_NAMExx after the installation process is complete.

 ### User Account and Group Configuration